adamldavis/adamldavis.github.io/README.md

-#Adam's website
+# Adam's website

 To build use Gradle with command "gradle site"

-- Gradle 4.8
+- Gradle 8.10
-- Java 8
+- Java 21

+This project uses jbake https://jbake.org/ and GrooCSS https://www.groocss.org/